mansouriHassan/optixengine/README.md

 * Mouse Wheel = Zoom (1 - 179 degrees field of view possible)
 * SPACE  = Toggle GUI display on/off

-Additionally in rtigo3:
+Additionally in optix_hair:
 * S = Saves the current system description settings into a new file (e.g. to save camera positions)
 * P = Saves the current tonemapped output buffer to a new PNG file.
 (Destination folder must exist!
 Check the `prefixScreenshot` option inside the *system* text files.)
 * H = Saves the current linear output buffer to a new HDR file.

 # Building

-The application framework for all these examples uses GLFW for the window management, GLEW 2.1.0 for the OpenGL functions, DevIL 1.8.0 (optionally 1.7.8) for all image loading and saving, local ImGUI code for the simple GUI, and for *rtigo3*, ASSIMP to load triangle mesh geometry.
+The application framework for all these examples uses GLFW for the window management, GLEW 2.1.0 for the OpenGL functions, DevIL 1.8.0 (optionally 1.7.8) for all image loading and saving, local ImGUI code for the simple GUI, and for *optix_hair*, ASSIMP to load triangle mesh geometry.
-GLEW 2.1.0 is required for *rtigo3* for the UUID matching of devices between OpenGL and CUDA which requires a specific OpenGL extension not supported by GLEW 2.0.0.
+GLEW 2.1.0 is required for *optix_hair* for the UUID matching of devices between OpenGL and CUDA which requires a specific OpenGL extension not supported by GLEW 2.0.0.
 The intro examples compile with GLEW 2.0.0 though.

 The individual applications' CMakeLists.txt files are currently setup for OptiX 7.0.0, but they compile and work with OptiX 7.1.0 as well, if the `find_package(OptiX7 REQUIRED)` is replaced with `find_package(OptiX71 REQUIRED)`